 Let’s take the example of – his shirt.

-You must have got an idea by now but to state it simply, Possessive Adjectives are words that point to whom the thing belongs to.
+You must have an idea by now but to state it simply, Possessive Adjectives are words that indicate whom the thing belongs to.
 In this case, his shirt.

 Possessive Adjectives – English